alka-kri/To-do-app/README.md

 # ToDo App

 ## Description
-This is a simple To Do App, built to practice DOM.
-Have fun while interacting with the elements.
+This is a simple To Do App.
 You can add todo, remove todo and search lists of todos.

-## Installation
-Clone the repository and cd into the project directory
-Open with live server or open index.html file in your browser

 ## Usage
 Add todo to existing hobbies